anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter03.md

 The following section describes requirements on the installer software of the RI2 and the validation scripts.

-The overall installation process should be logically separated in a node provisioning and a Kubernetes installation phase.
+The overall installation process should be logically separated in a host provisioning and a Kubernetes installation phase.
 This serves the purpose to allow deployment of the RI2 on different infrastructures, such as bare-metal private cloud deployments or on public cloud infrastructure providers.
 By logically separating the installation, the same Kubernetes deployment tooling can be re-used across a variety of infrastructures, thereby enabling re-use of RI2 components.

 The RI2 installer shall support deployments without internet connectivity.
 This allows for air-gapped deployments in internal development and verification labs.